sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 echo '{"CN":"'$NAME'","hosts":[""],"key":{"algo":"rsa","size":2048}}' | cfssl gencert -config=ca-config.json -profile="backend" -ca=ca.pem -ca-key=ca-key.pem -hostname="$ADDRESS" - | cfssljson -bare $NAME
 {{< /highlight >}}

-You will now have a set of files for each backend, where the `N` is the numeric element of the backend hostname:
+You should now have a set of files for each backend, where the `N` is the numeric element of the backend hostname:

 filename               | description                  | required on backend?|
 -----------------------|------------------------------|---------------------|